epfl-ada/ada-2023-project-adaknow/README.md

   - This was done following a naive approach, looking wether the name or surname of a character is present in the plot summary of the movie in the `plot_summaries.txt` file.
 If the name or surname of the character is present in the plot summary, then the character is considered a Main Character, otherwise it is considered a Supporting Character.

 ## Further analysis
+An question we asked ourselves when treating all this data was whether we could accurately guess the gender of actors using some carefully selected covariates.
+So we preprocessed the data in order to be left with the biggest subset of data without ill-presented data (missing values or irrelevant data).

 The following tasks remain to be completed: